 History Buff: If your family has older kids and you’re looking to learn more about Jamaica’s history, try visiting Seville Great House.
 Not only will they learn about the colonial roots of the country, but will also get to view some of the archeological artifacts from findings in the area.

-Be One With Nature: If your family likes animals and more specifically, birds, Barney’s Hummingbird Garden in Negril are sure to please.
+Be One With Nature: If your family likes animals and more specifically, birds, Barney’s Hummingbird Garden in Negril is sure to please.
 Plus, you can walk around the beautiful flower gardens while you enjoy a homemade smoothie!

 What are some of your favorite destinations in Jamaica?